Shingles (Herpes Zoster) Symptoms

 If the herpes zoster virus infects the nerves of the eye, it can cause problems.
 They can include:

 When shingles affects the eye, you are at risk for more severe problems.
-These include glaucoma, cataracts, double vision and scarring of the eyelid or cornea.
+These include glaucoma, cataracts, double vision and scarring of the cornea.